-The HCK implements distinct module interfaces in its software design.
-Physically, the module ports and interfaces considered to be those of the computer platform that the software runs upon.
-However, the software/firmware communicates through an Application Programming Interface (API), which allows a host application to access the shared library.
+The HCK implements distinct module interfaces in its firmware design.
+Physically, the module ports and interfaces considered to be those of the appliance that the firmware runs upon.
+However, the firmware communicates through an Application Programming Interface (API), which allows a host application to access the shared library.
 Both the APIs and the physical ports in interfaces can be categorized into following logical interfaces defined by FIPS 140-2: